Back to prior page

 (Courtesy of Jack Tillmany)

-Hollywood biographies on Theodore Lorch are confusing: the 1929 and 1930 editions of the Motion Picture News Blue Book have him born in Elgin, Illinois, and attending Springfield High School, Illinois and Imperial University, Russia.
-The 1929 Motion Picture Almanac has him born in Springfield, Illinois and parents were Katherine Girard and Andrew Lorch.
-Based on census data, draft registrations, and military records, Lorch was born in Elgin, Illinois on September 29, 1879 or 1880 ... or November, 1879.
+Hollywood biographies on Theodore Lorch are confusing: the 1929 and 1930 editions of the Motion Picture News Blue Book has him born in Elgin, Illinois, and attending Springfield High School, Illinois and Imperial University, Russia.
+The 1929 Motion Picture Almanac has his birth info as Springfield, Illinois and parents were Katherine Girard and Andrew Lorch.

-Prior to his movie days, he did a significant amount of theater and stage work.
-And he owned and operated the Theodore Lorch Players/Theodore Lorch Stock Company.
-Circa 1906-1921, there are many reports in newspapers as well as the New York Clipper and Variety tradepapers on Lorch's stock company doing lengthy engagements in Spokane, Washington, San Jose, California, Salt Lake City, Utah, Denver and Colorado Springs, Colorado, Little Rock, Arkansas, Passaic, New Jersey, Phoenix, Arizona, Reno, Nevada, New Orleans, Louisiana, more.
-During this period, he had the lead in plays based on Sherlock Holmes and Jekyl and Hyde.
+Prior to his movie days, Ted did a significant amount of theater and stage work.
+And he owned and operated the Theodore Lorch Players / Theodore Lorch Stock Company.
+In 1906 - early 1920s, there are many reports in newspapers as well as the New York Clipper and Variety tradepapers on his company doing lengthy engagements in Washington, California, Utah, Colorado, Arkansas, New Jersey, Arizona, Nevada, Louisiana, more.
+And during this period, he played the lead in plays based on Sherlock Holmes and Jekyl and Hyde.
+His company included Cecil Fay and she co-starred with him for years.
+They married circa 1900 and divorced in 1929.

-The February 8, 1910 edition of The Deseret News (Salt Lake City, Utah) had a blurb about Lorch.
-Excerpts from the article:
+The February 8, 1910 edition of The Deseret News (Salt Lake City, Utah) had a blurb about Lorch and wife Cecil Fay:

 "Theodore Lorch, well known to Salt Lake theater goers for his work in stock for a number of years, on Monday purchased a half interest in the Grand theater ..."